freeformpdx/pollard/txt/devnotes.md

 ## 10/21
 - Simple state post to nginx server
-	- XX nginx log all requests && request bodies to /post
+	- [X] nginx log all requests && request bodies to /post
-	- XX redux middleware to post state tree to /post on add/update/delete/mark-played
+	- [X] redux middleware to post state tree to /post on add/update/delete/mark-played
-	- XX use spotify API for releas searches
+	- [X] use spotify API for releas searches

 - Usability testing notes go here
 	- Search API seems to be the highest 'touch' point, blocker.
 Hopefully